MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Test-CsTeamsShiftsConnectionValidate.md

 ## SYNOPSIS

-**Note:** This cmdlet is currently in public preview.
+**Note:** This cmdlet is currently in private preview.

-This cmdlet validates Workforce management (WFM) settings from a given configuration.
+This cmdlet validates workforce management (WFM) connection settings.

 ## SYNTAX